-Now the wheel is properly cleaned and ready to dry.
+Now the rim is properly cleaned and ready to dry.
 Use a drying cloth that will not scratch the surface of your wheel.(Mini Dehydrator)

-To further protect the wheel from damage due to UV, corrosion, salt and other harsh contaminants, apply a wheel sealant.
+To further protect the wheel from damage due to UV, corrosion, salt and other harsh contaminants, apply a wheel sealant or permanent coating.
 In this example we use Poorboy's Wheel Sealant.

 Repeat the same process for all four wheels.